 Patients with Huntington’s disease (HD) usually live for anywhere between 10 and 20 years after the symptoms first appear.
 The cause of death usually is a complication of HD, such as pneumonia.
 Pneumonia in such patients results from aspiration of food into the lungs.

-Doctors may refer to only the three stages of HD, namely, early, middle, and late for the ease of explaining to the patients.
+Doctors may refer to only the three stages of HD, namely, early, middle, and late for ease of explaining to the patients.

-How early the stages begin and how severe are the symptoms differ among patients with HD.
+How early the stages begin and how severe the symptoms differ among patients with HD.
 These differences have been linked to variations in genetic mutation causing HD.